Philly Cheese Steak Sandwiches

 This was added to your Recipe Box.

-This recipe for Philly Cheese Steak Sandwiches is the closest authentic version you can get without taking a trip to the City of Brotherly Love!
-This traditional Philly Cheese Steak Sandwich recipe is melt-in-your mouth delicious and takes just 10 minutes to make.
+Our Philly Cheese Steak Sandwiches is the closest you can get to "the real thing" without taking a trip to the city!
+This traditional recipe is melt-in-your mouth delicious and takes just 10 minutes to make.

 What You'll Need:

 - 1 1/4 pounds beef top round, thinly sliced (see Note)

 - 4 hoagie rolls, split

 - In a large skillet over medium-high heat, heat oil until hot.
 Add onions, and saute 6 to 8 minutes, or until onions are tender.
 Transfer to a bowl and set aside.